Ayanleaideed/credit-card-fraud-detection-machine-learning/README.md

 ## Exploratory Data Analysis

-Before training models, I explored the dataset to understand fraud patterns and decide which features could be useful.
+Before training the models, I explored the dataset to understand patterns connected to fraud.

 ### Transaction Amount